Ray Fuqua

 Raymond Earl Fuqua (March 21, 1912 – October 26, 1983) was an American football end that played for the Brooklyn Dodgers of the National Football League (NFL) in 1935 and 1936.
 Fuqua played collegiately at Southern Methodist University.

 Biography

-Early years
+Early life

 Ray Fuqua was born March 21, 1912, in Center, Texas, a town of fewer than 2,000 people located about 20 miles from the Louisiana border.
 He grew up in Shreveport, Louisiana.

 Fuqua played sports in Shreveport YMCA leagues starting in 1927, pitching for the "White Sox" baseball team and playing right end for the "Navy" football squad.

 College career

 Fuqua attended Southern Methodist University and was a member of the varsity in 1932, 1933, and 1934.
 SMU fielded a very poor team in 1932, finishing with a record of 1–4–1 in the Southwest Conference (3–7–2 overall) — a season in which the highlight was a 21–14 loss to Nebraska.

 Fuqua was elected team captain for the 1933 season.
 Again, SMU proved less than successful on the field, finishing the year with a record of 2–4 in conference (4–7–1 overall), sixth out of seven teams in the Southwest Conference.

 The two-time SMU captain made a name for himself on a national stage as a senior in 1934, when he made catches to help SMU defeat the powerful Fordham University Rams.
 "The New Yorkers were almost completely snowed under by flying footballs thrown by the Mustangs," sportswriter Joe Utay approvingly noted, allowing the Dallas visitors to sweep to a 26–14 victory at the venerable Polo Grounds.

 While the 1934 team still managed only a third-place finish in the Southwest Conference with a record of 3–2–1, the overall record was excellent, with 8 wins and 2 ties, against only 2 losses.

 Following the conclusion of the 1934 college football season, Fuqua played in the East-West All-Star game and in the College All-Star Game against the world champion Chicago Bears.

 The year after Fuqua's graduation, SMU would run the table during the regular season, finishing 12–0 before losing to Stanford in the 1936 Rose Bowl, 7–0.